greenheart19991/plotclock/README.md

 The way it functions is simple: the robot draws the time on every new minute.
-At the beginning of a minute previously drawn time becomes erased and new current one appears on the board again.
+At the beginning of a minute previously drawn time becomes erased and new one appears on the board again.

 <p align="center">
   <img width="500" src="https://raw.githubusercontent.com/greenheart19991/plotclock/assets/cover.jpg">